FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="gettollfreesmscampaign"></a>
 # **GetTollFreeSmsCampaign**
-> SMSTollFreeCampaign GetTollFreeSmsCampaign (string accountId, string campaignId)
+> SMSTollFreeCampaign GetTollFreeSmsCampaign (string campaignId)

 Get a TollFree SMS Campaign